brentgroves/repsys/meetings/week50.md

 - Sam something about Mach2 or Kep ServerEx if you want :-)
 - Brendan something about Microsoft server admin or anything you want :-)
-- Brent Web Hooks example to be used in the report system.
+- Brent G. Web Hooks **[example](../volumes/go/tutorials/webhook/webhook.md)** to be used in the report system.
+In setting up the report systems observability software I came across the need to understand webhooks.
+Prometheus rules can be created to monitor data points from our applications.
+When a rule condition is satisfied for example the number of http requests exceeds a certain rate then a webhook is called.
+The webhook listener can then increase the number of web app instances running in our k8s, send an email, or whatever other action is required.

 - Can Open Source compete in server arena?
 Dell needs to make money so Microsoft Server hardware drivers will work first, then VMWare ESXi, Red Hat, SuSu Novell, and finally debian Canonical.
 - What is the main Open Source project competing in the server/cloud arena?
 OpenStack 3rd most popular Open Source project.
 With the great help of Carl and Jared I'm attempting to install Canonical's implementation on Dell PowerEdge R620s.